BarbaraGolebska/ETSP_project_Depression_Classification/multimodal_fusion_model/README.md

 # Multimodal Fusion

+This folder contains scripts for performing both **early** and **late multimodal fusion** of audio and text data.
+Early fusion combines feature representations, while late fusion integrates predictions from the best-performing unimodal models, with the goal of improving patient-level prediction.

 # EARLY FUSION

-This folder contains scripts for performing **early fusion** of audio and text features, training multimodal classifiers, and formatting evaluation results.
-The pipeline focuses on combining the best-performing unimodal models to improve patient-level prediction.
+In this part **early fusion** of audio and text features is performed, along with training multimodal classifiers, and formatting evaluation results.

 ## Folder Structure and Script Description